9 Tips On How To Transition Your Skin Care Regimen Into the Fall/Winter Season

 9. Skin Repair

 The winter months is a great time to repair sun damage from the summer months.
 And as you nourish your body from the inside, it helps to nourish your body on the outside too.
 A vitamin C serum is a great way to do that and is best to apply before applying your normal moisturizers.
+A great suggestion is to buy The Ordinary's 100% L-Ascorbic Acid Powder that you can pair with our Hyaluronic Acid Serum so you can get a powerful combo of hydration and vitamin C.

 How do you prepare your skin for the cold weather?
 Feel free to share any other tips you might have!